minorninth/aom/csun_paper/aom-csun-2018-extended-abstract.md

 While AOM and ARIA both affect the computed accessible properties of a node, and have the same vocabulary, they are separate interfaces.
 ARIA does not reflect to AOM.
-In the case where and AOM Accessible Property and the corresponding ARIA attribute have different values, the AOM property takes precedence.
+In the case where and AOM Accessible Property and the corresponding ARIA attribute have different values, we suggest the AOM takes precedence.

 ### Phase 2: Accessible Actions